incerta/schematox/README.md

 SchmatoX is a lightweight library for creating JSON compatible schemas.
 The subject of the schema can be parsed or validated by the library in a type-safe manner.
 Instead of focusing on supporting all possible JS/TS data structures, we provide a set of constraints that help reduce the complexity of communication between different JS tools and runtimes.

-### Pros
+## Pros

 - The statically defined JSON compatible schema is a killer feature:
   - It has great potential for automation in the context of DB model creation, CRUD backends, documentation, outer interface requirements etc.
   - One can store schema changes as static JSON and potentially use it for creating coherent DB Model migration logic.
-  - One can check if the defined schema is compatible with our constraints using the `as const satisfies Schema` TypeScript statement.
+  - One can check if the defined schema is compatible with our constraints using the "as const satisfies Schema".
 - Programmatically defined schemas are also supported, but as a means of creating statically defined schemas.
-- A separate `x` closure wrapper exists for both schema definition and is used for validating/parsing the schema subject on demand.
-It is also compatible with other programmatically defined schemas.
 - There is a clear separation of concerns for validating and parsing logic.
   - The Schematox parser is used for dealing with an outer interface where the data type is not guaranteed.
-  - The Schematox validator is used for dealing with an internal interface where the data type is known and satisfies the schema requirements.
+  - The Schematox validator is used for dealing with an internal interface where the data type is known.
 - Schematox uses an Ether-style error handling system.
 It never throws an error on an unsuccessful schema subject check.
-Instead, our parser/validator always returns an `EitherError` object with one of two keys: `error` or `data`.
-We believe that the parser/validator should not throw errors because dealing with an invalid schema subject is part of its internal logic.
-Therefore, invalid data cases should not be considered as exceptions or errors.
+Instead, our parser/validator always returns an `EitherError` object.
 - We offer first-class support for branded base schema types.
-Currently, `schematoX` might be the only library that promotes this technique, which in our opinion, is highly underestimated.
-- Our library is lightweight.
-We plan to have a max unpacked size of 150 kB.
-Currently our stats are:
-  - npm notice package size: 13.0 kB
-  - npm notice unpacked size: 93.4 kB
-- We have zero dependencies, a plain implementation code style, and 100% test coverage.
+- We have zero dependencies.
 The runtime code logic is small and easy to grasp, consisting of just a couple of functions.
-Most of the library code is tests, currently over 450, which includes extensive generic type testing.
-We aim high and aspire to be completely bug-free.
+Most of the library code is tests and types.

 Essentially, to define a schema, one doesn't even need to import any functions from our library, only the `Schema` type.
 This approach does come with a few limitations.
 The first is `stringUnion` and `numberUnion` schema default values are not constrained by the defined union choices, only the primitive type.
 We might fix this issue later, but for now, we prioritize this over the case when `default` extends union choice by its definition.